 NEW YORK — Sandra Martinez’s black and brown Dachshund, Frida, barked from an upstairs bathroom as she squeezed her husband Armando’s hand one cold January evening inside their Brooklyn home.
 She teared up a little as she recalled the dream they once thought they would never achieve.

 This is Sandra and Armando’s home along Egan Street in Brooklyn’s Nehemiah Spring Creek neighborhood in East New York.
-It’s part of a multiphase affordable housing initiative of the City of New York, and East Brooklyn Congregations it named after the biblical character that rebuilt the city of Jerusalem in 52 days.
+It’s part of a multiphase affordable housing initiative of the City of New York and East Brooklyn Congregations, and named after the biblical character that rebuilt the city of Jerusalem in 52 days.

 On the first floor, there is a cozy open concept area featuring a living room, a dining area and a special space near the back door that Armando uses as his art studio.
 There’s also a bathroom and a kitchen.

 Upstairs, where the couple confined Frida in a second bathroom behind a gate, there are three bedrooms including one filled with stacks of Armando’s paintings.
 Other paintings by Armando, who also writes poetry, tastefully deck the walls throughout the home that features a modest crawl basement too.